-My Perfect Weekend with Amy Khor
+My perfect weekend with Amy Khor

 If you visit some of our older hawker centres, do look out for the heritage boards where you will find out interesting facts about the centre's storied past.

 Another favourite activity is working out.
-I exercise every morning for at least 11/2 hours, doing a combination of aerobics and strength training exercises: running or cycling, push-ups, planks, squats, burpees, sit-ups and weights.
+I exercise every morning for at least 11/2 hours, doing aerobics and strength training exercises: running or cycling, push-ups, planks, squats, burpees, sit-ups and weights.